 The following itinerary describes a range of gardens which we plan to visit.
-At the time of publication (May 2020) most visits had been confirmed.
-While several are accessible to the public, others require special permission from the garden owners or may depend on the designer's availability, which may only be confirmed closer to the tour's departure in 2021.
+Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour's departure.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
 Participants will receive a final itinerary, together with their tour documents, prior to departure.
-The tour includes meals indicated in the detailed itinerary where: B=breakfast, L=lunch and D=dinner.
+The tour includes breakfast daily, lunches & evening meals indicated in the detailed itinerary: B=breakfast, L=lunch and D=dinner.